-This great neighborhood spot opened up in 2014 in the flourishing St-Henri district.
+This great local spot opened up in 2014 in the flourishing St-Henri neighborhood.
 With its modern airy look and laid-back atmosphere, it attracts many regular locals.
-It offers good food that’s reasonably priced.
+It offers delicious food that’s reasonably priced.

 It operates a little differently than a regular restaurant.
 You put in you order at the counter, get a number, place it on your assigned table and your order will be brought to you.

 Sumac is not your typical Middle-Eastern fare.
 The pita bread is seasoned with zata’ar and oil and server as wedges.
 Everything is made from scratch including the delicious dips: hummus, baba ganouj and muhammara to name a few.
 I had one of their more popular items last time I went, the chicken shawarma.
 I ordered it as a plate with two salads but you can get it as a sandwich.
 This spicy meat flavored with cinnamon and turmeric is divine.
 My favorite however are the great salads.
 I am obsessed with the quinoa salad with kale, almonds and raisins along with the spicy carrot salad and the popular ‘salade cuite’ with tomatoes and roasted sweet peppers.